-- 5. No artificial substance (wax) on fruit is allowed. - All judging will be done on the Danish System.
+- 5. No artificial substance (wax) on fruit is allowed. - 6.
+All judging will be done on the Danish System.
 The following judging criteria will be used.

-Type 40 points
+Туре

-Color 20 points
+Color

 Uniformity of Grade

 General Condition

 Total 100 points

-- At the Judge's discretion, a Best of Class may be awarded in each class that has at least three entries.
+- 7. At the Judge's discretion, a Best of Class may be awarded in each class that has at least three entries.
 Best of Class must be a blue ribbon exhibit. - 8.
-Noncommercial Best of Show will receive a Special Award - Liberty Orchards has donated a \$50 gift basket Special Award for the most blue ribbon entries by one exhibitor. - 10.
+Noncommercial Best of Show will receive a Special Award - 9.
+Liberty Orchards has donated a \$50 gift basket Special - Award for the most blue ribbon entries by one exhibitor. - 10.
 5 specimens per entry unless otherwise noted.